Tim O’Reilly makes a persuasive case for why venture capital is starting to do more harm than good – TechCrunch

 It was a bit of a struggle when we did fund four, which was focused on [this newer model].
 It was about a third of the size of fund three.
 But for fund five, the fundraising is [going] like gangbusters.
 Everybody wants in because the model has proven itself.

 I don’t want to name names, but there are two companies [in the portfolio] that are kind of in similar businesses.
-One was in third fund and was sort of a traditional Silicon Valley-style investment.
-And the other was an investment in Idaho of all places.
+One was in our third fund and was sort of a traditional Silicon Valley-style investment.
+And the other was an investment in Idaho, of all places.
 The first company, which involved a more traditional seed round, we’ve ended up putting in $2.5 million for a 25% stake.
-The one in Idaho we put in 500,000 for a 25% stake, and the one in Idaho is now twice the size of the Silicon Valley one and growing much faster.
+The one in Idaho we put in $500,000 for a 25% stake, and the one in Idaho is now twice the size of the Silicon Valley one and growing much faster.

 So from what you’re seeing, the returns are actually going to be better than with a traditional Silicon Valley venture [approach].

 As I said, I’ve been really disillusioned with Silicon Valley investing for a long time.
-It reminds me of Wall Street going up to 2008. the idea was, ‘As long as someone wants to buy this [collateralized debt obligation], we’re good.’
-Nobody is thinking about: is this a a good product?
+It reminds me of Wall Street going up to 2008.
+The idea was, ‘As long as someone wants to buy this [collateralized debt obligation], we’re good.’
+Nobody is thinking about: Is this a good product?

 So many things that what VCs have created are really financial instruments like those CDOs.
-They aren’t really think about whether this is a company that could survive on revenue from its customers.
+They aren’t really thinking about whether this is a company that could survive on revenue from its customers.
 Deals are designed entirely around an exit.
 As long as you can get some sucker to take them, [you’re good].
 So many acquisitions fail, for example, but the VCs are happy because — guess what? — they got their exit.

 But now, because funds are raised so quickly, VCs have to show much more traction, which is where things like blitzscaling come in.